olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

+!!! warning
-It is possible for vertices and faces to be _disjoint_, meaning that they do not
+    It is possible for vertices and faces to be _disjoint_, meaning that they do
-share a path with all other vertices or faces.
-Therefore, these traversals are
+    not share a path with all other vertices or faces.
+Therefore, these
-only exhaustive with respect to the topologically connected group with which the
+    traversals are only exhaustive with respect to the topologically connected
-initiating view is associated; they do not necessarily visit every vertex or
+    group with which the initiating view is associated; they do not necessarily
-face that is a member of a particular graph.
+    visit every vertex or face that is a member of a particular graph.

 `MeshGraph`s also directly expose topological structures via iterators, but
 without a deterministic ordering.
 These categorical iterators are always